squarebells/awsw-premonition/README.md

 # AwSW-Premonition
-A sequel to EvilChaosKnight's A Solitary Mind.
-Takes place in a timeline after ASM's ending A.
+I really liked how Naomi's and PC's relationship started developing in the two last scenes of A Solitary Mind's (ASM) ending A. As I was left wanting for more, I wrote an expansion.

-You need to have acquired A Solitary Mind's best ending to unlock this.
+You need to have acquired ASM ending A to unlock this, because this mod takes place in a timeline after that.
+After this expansion to the five base chapters has been finished, I will write a chapter six.

+To play this future timeline, select the new prompts whenever possible and of course be as nice as possible to Naomi.
+Also, contains lewd scenes.
 The mod assumes the PC is male, for now.

 ### Requirements:
- + Magmalink by jakzie2
+ + Magmalink by Jakzie2
  + A Solitary Mind and Chaos_Knight Core mod (ECK Core) by EvilChaosKnight
  + Community Resource and Assets Pack (CRAP) by Jakzie2, 4onen, Azrynfolf, Ryann and Volar Vie